Find Affordable College Courses

 McHenry, MD

-Out of the 23 schools in the United States that were part of this year’s ranking, Garrett College landed the # 4 spot on the list.
-Located in the rural area of McHenry, Garrett Community College is a public college with a small student population.
+A rank of #4 on this year’s list means Garrett College is a great place for wildlife management students working on their associate degree.
+Located in the rural area of McHenry, Garrett Community College is a public school with a small student population.

 Of the 12 students majoring in wildlife at Garrett Community College, 58% are male and 42% are female.